-1.2 Links to Corporate Objectives and Plans This service supports Rochford District Council Corporate Plan and Best Value Performance Plan (Appendix 3).
-The Council's aims are in part 7.
+1.2 Links to Corporate Objectives and Plans This service supports Rochford District Council Corporate Plan and Best Value Performance Plan (Appendix 4).
 The health & safety service is included in the Best Value Review of "Public Regulation, Inspection and Protection".
-2. BACKGROUND 2.1 Profile of Rochford District See Appendix 3.
-2.1.1 Profile of Housing, Health & Community Care Service See Appendix 3.
-2.2 Organisational Structure 2.2.1 Rochford District Council See Appendix 3.
-2.2.2 Housing, Health & Community Care See service chart Appendix 4.
+2.0 BACKGROUND 2.1 Profile of Rochford District See Appendix 4.
+2.1.1 Profile of Housing, Health & Community Care Service See Appendix 4.
+2.2 Organisational Structure 2.2.1 Rochford District Council See Appendix 4.
+2.2.2 Housing, Health & Community Care See service chart Appendix 5.
 2.2.3 Manager Responsible for Health & Safety Service Safety, Food & Regulation Manager.
 2.2.4 Specialist Services None.

-2.3 The Scope of the Health & Safety Service 2.3.1 Establish and maintain an up to date register of all premises in the district for which the Council is the health & safety Enforcing Authority 2.3.2 Inspect all premises for which the Council is the Enforcing Authority on a risk based, rolling programme in accordance with HELA LAC 67/1 (rev2) and take enforcement action as necessary.
+2.3 The Scope of the Health & Safety Service 2.3.1 Establish and maintain an up to date register of all premises in the district for which the Council is the health & safety enforcing authority.
+2.3.2 Inspect all premises for which the Council is the enforcing authority on a risk based, rolling programme in accordance with HELA LAC 67/1 (rev2) and take enforcement action as necessary.
 2.3.3 Carry out visits and inspections to premises as necessary within the plan period, including revisits and investigative visits.
-2.3.4 Investigate and resolve all health & safety complaints.
+2.3.4 Investigate and resolve all serious health & safety complaints.
 2.3.5 Provide advice and assistance to businesses, employees and customers on health & safety related issues.
-2.3.6 Receive and act on all notifications of accidents, dangerous occurrences and cases of occupational ill health.
-The criteria for which accidents, incidents, cases of ill health to investigate contained in the Health & Safety Commission's Enforcement Policy Statement (Appendix 1) will be followed.
+2.3.6 Receive and act as appropriate for all notifications of accidents, dangerous occurrences and cases of occupational ill health.
+The criteria to determine which types of accidents, incidents, cases of ill health and complaints to investigate are contained in the Health & Safety Commission's Enforcement Policy Statement (Appendix 1) will be followed.
 2.3.7 Register notifications of cooling towers and evaporative condensers.
 2.3.8 Investigate reports from engineers relating to the examination of lifting gear, pressure vessels etc. and take appropriate action.

-2.3.9 Facilitate h nealth & sa fety training as necessary, by independent training organisations 2.3.10 Provide ad dvice to the other Council Services on health & safety related issues 2.3.11 Facilitate h fety promotional and educa itional activities, by independent 2.3.12 ed health & safety legislation necessary and as requested on, codes of practice, guidance and other ed.
-2.4 Demands on the Health & Safety Service As at 1 April 2002 the Housing, Health & Community Care Service's database was out of date and it was only possible to estimate how many premises the Council was responsible for enforcing health & safety and the numbers in each risk category were unknown.
-Desk top risk rating has now been completed and the numbers in each risk category are as follows, totalling 1092 .
-Risk categories are prescribed in HELA 67/1 (rev 2) and the minimum inspection frequencies have been previously resolved by the Council.
-Risk Ca tegory Number of Premises Inspection Frequency) A = 94 1 Year B1 = 32 2 Years B2 = 140 3 Years B3 = 73 4 Years B4 = 607 5 Years С = 146 No routine frequency but reviewed periodically
+2.3.9 Facilitate h ealth & sa afety training as necessary, by independent training organisations.
+2.3.10 Provide ad vice to the e other Council Services on he ealth & safety related issues.
+2.3.11 Facilitate h nfety promotional and education onal activities, by independent 2.3.12 ed health & safety legislation s necessary and as requested codes of practice, guidance and other l.
+2.4 Demands on the Health & Safety Service identified t hat it is res District.
+Ad sponsible for enforcing health nity Care Division's database has and safety in 1112 premises within the risk categories can be broken down as Inspection Frequency A B1 B2 B3 B4 C = = = = = 63 45 149 92 598 165 1 Year 2 Years 3 Years 4 Years 5 Years No routine frequency but reviewed periodically

-The estimated number of premises types was: Retail shops Wholesale shops, warehouses Offices 220 Catering, restaurants and bars Hotels, camp site, etc. 15 Residential care homes 12 Leisure and cultural services 66 Consumer services 147 Other premises (not classified above) No particular external factors that may impact on this service have been identified.
+The estimated number of premises types was: Retail shops Wholesale shops, warehouses Offices 224 Catering, restaurants and bars Hotels, camp site, etc. Residential care homes 12 Leisure and cultural services Consumer services 161 Other premises (not classified above) No particular external factors that may impact on this service have been identified.
 There are two languages other than English identified as being significant in food businesses within the district.
 These are Bengali and Chinese, however the majority of proprietors of food businesses are able to speak adequate English or have somebody present at the premises that can translate.
 In any cases where there may be language difficulties the service would contact Essex Police (01268 775533) for details of an interpreter.
 These languages are not seen as placing a particular demand on the health & safety service.
 2.5 Enforcement Policy This service operates to a documented enforcement policy.